cglatot/PokeManager/README.md

 This was a project that I decided to throw together to fill a niche that hasn't yet been filled.
 I won't be actively updating this, and there is not much error handling, so **use with care**.

 This is essentially just a modified demo of the [Python API for Pokemon Go available here](https://github.com/rubenvereecken/pokemongo-api), so give them the credit.
+Also, anything that will work for that API will work here as well.

 I just tweaked it to do what I want.
-Feel free to reuse this without asking.
+Feel free to reuse this.
 I just wanted something until someone made something better.

 If you have any suggestions, and I like them, I will be happy to look into it - but please don't expect me to be as active as the other developments going on.